-Born in Chicago, Illinois on January 7, 1865, to George Bain and Clara Mather Bain, the family soon moved to St. Louis, Missouri where George grew up.
-While attending the St. Louis University and studying chemistry, he learned the basics of photography, including developing prints on a windowsill with direct sunlight.
-He graduated with a law degree in 1883 and joined the staff of St. Louis’ Globe-Democrat as a reporter and moved over to the Post-Dispatch a year later.
+Born in Chicago, Illinois, on January 7, 1865, to George Bain and Clara Mather Bain, the family soon moved to St. Louis, Missouri, where George grew up.
+While attending St. Louis University and studying chemistry, he learned the basics of photography, including developing prints on a windowsill with direct sunlight.
+He graduated with a law degree in 1883 and joined St. Louis’ Globe-Democrat staff as a reporter and moved over to the Post-Dispatch a year later.
 The Post-Dispatch sent him to Washington, D.C. as its bureau correspondent.

 By 1905 he had reputedly amassed one million photographs.
 The building that he operated in was swept by fire in 1908, destroying all the photos he had accumulated, but he started over, and, by pooling photographs produced by a variety of sources, he created another centralized repository of images.